NDSS Helpline

 Common symptoms

-These changes are very gradual, so lots of people don’t notice them at first.
-This is why it’s important to schedule regular foot check ups with your GP, at least once or twice per year.
+Symptoms may come on slowly, so you may not notice them at first.
+This is why it is important to have regular foot check ups with your GP.

-Peripheral Artery Disease, or PAD, is poor circulation due to a buildup of plaque (fats and cholesterol blockages) in your arteries.
-This makes it harder for your blood to carry oxygen and nutrients around your body.
-If this happens in your legs, this can cause pain, cramps and complications like ulcers and infection.
+Peripheral arterial disease, or PAD, occurs when plaque (made of fat and cholesterol) builds up in blood vessel (artery) walls.
+This buildup makes it harder for blood to carry oxygen and nutrients around your body.
+When it affects the arteries in your legs, it can cause pain, cramps, and serious problems like ulcers and infections.

 Common symptoms

-Making time for daily foot checks, building good habits and regular healthcare appointments can help you manage PAD and catch symptoms early.
+Making time for daily foot checks, building good habits, and regular check-ups can help you catch and manage PAD symptoms early.

-Peripheral Neuropathy, sometimes just called Neuropathy, is damage to the nerves in your body.
-For people with diabetes, this commonly starts in your hands or feet (the peripheries of your body) but can progress to other areas too.
-It is different to Peripheral Arterial Disease, because it affect the nerves rather than the blood vessels.
+Peripheral neuropathy, sometimes called neuropathy, is damage to the nerves in your body.
+For people with diabetes, this often starts in the hands or feet (the peripheries, or outer parts of the body).
+It can affect other parts of the body too.
+Peripheral neuropathy is different from PAD, because it affects the nerves rather than the blood vessels.

 Common symptoms